 As senior health care providers continue to expand their wellness offerings, the time-honored practice of Tai Chi has attracted a new audience.
 This gentle, meditative movement program has been a mainstay of traditional Chinese medicine for centuries.
 In recent years, it has gained popularity among older adults, as it is low-impact, self-paced, senior-friendly – and a safe and easy way to improve balance and flexibility.
 In fact, studies have found that more than half of those who practice this exercise begin after age 50.

 Forward-thinking providers of health care and senior living services are now offering Tai Chi as a standard part of their wellness offerings.
-For example, Pilgrim Manor Skilled Nursing & Rehabilitation, an award-winning health care facility in Bossier City, LA, has partnered with Tyler, TX-based Lifetime Wellness, a leading provider of wellness programs for senior living, to teach Tai Chi in group classes and individual sessions.
+For example, Pilgrim Manor Skilled Nursing & Rehabilitation, an award-winning health care facility in Bossier City, LA, has partnered with Tyler, TX-based Lifetime Wellness, a leading provider of wellness programs for senior living, to teach group classes and individual sessions.

 Moving slowly and gracefully

 April Thompson, Pilgrim Manor’s wellness specialist for eight years, leads the program for residents.
 “Tai Chi involves making slow, graceful movements while breathing deeply,” Thompson says.
 “Studies have shown that regular practice can improve health, reduce falls, relieve pain, improve mobility and balance, and boost immunity.